 Skills: Reading, Representing, Comparing and Ordering Integers

 The positive or negative sign indicates whether the number is greater or less than 0.
 Thus, if the number is positive, it will be placed to the right of 0 on a horizontal number line or over 0 on a vertical number line.
 If the number is negative, it will be placed to the left of 0 on a horizontal number line or below 0 on a vertical number line.
-The reference number for integers is therefore always 0.
+The reference number for integers is always 0.

 A positive number is always greater than a negative number.

-For example, 8 > 2 and -2 > -6.
+For example, 8 > -9.

 Using the number line, it is easier to compare and order integers since a number with multiple digits does not necessarily mean it is larger (for example -584 is smaller than 8).
 By analyzing the line above, we can place the numbers in ascending order (-6, -2, 2, and 8) or descending order (8, 2, -2, and -6).